FabioChiodini/ProjectSpawnSwarmtc/README.md

 - **ReceiverPortK** and **ReceiverImageK** are the port used and the docker image for the receiver Application

 - **HoneypotPortK** and **HoneypotImageK** are the port used and the docker image for the honeypot Applications to launch via Docker swarm
+- **ConsulDynDNSK** is a flg to determine if the Consul Dockerized instance will be launched locally (to eventually leveragge a local dyndns setup

+- **DynDNSK** contains the dyndns name used for the host where this code is launched 8and where the Consul instance will be executed if ConsulDynDNSK=1

 ![Alt text](Cloud1.png "Cloud1")